-About 30,000 people are killed in traffic collisions each year in this country, and approximately two million of us are seriously injured each year in crashes.
+About 30,000 people are killed by a distracted driver in traffic collisions each year in this country, and approximately two million of us are seriously injured each year in crashes.

 Many are permanently disabled.
 It’s an undeniable fact that negligent and distracted driving play some part in almost every vehicle accident.

-Distracted driving can be characterized as driving while you’re also involved in some other activity like talking or texting on your cell phone, tending to pets or children, applying make-up, eating, or reading.
+A distracted driver can be characterized as someone driving while also involved in some other activity like talking or texting on a cell phone, tending to pets or children, applying make-up, eating, or reading.